openkruise/openkruise.io/docs/user-manuals/cloneset.md

 CloneSet provides three update types, defaults to `ReCreate`.

 - `ReCreate`: controller will delete old Pods and PVCs and create new ones.
 - `InPlaceIfPossible`: controller will try to in-place update Pod instead of recreating them if possible.
-Please ready the concept doc below.
+Please read the concept doc below.
 - `InPlaceOnly`: controller will in-place update Pod instead of recreating them.
 With `InPlaceOnly` policy, user cannot modify any fields other than the fields that supported to in-place update.

 **You may need to read the [concept doc](../core-concepts/inplace-update) for more details of in-place update.**